eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

 1. start a subprocess
 2. use "fork and exec"

-    TODO what is diff between these?
+    TODO: what is diff between these?

-    > In no circumstance will any local variables in the loaded file be propagated to the loading environment. what exactly happens when you load a file that has unscoped variables
+Wrapped load does an `Module.new.instance_eval` so `self` within it will point at the anonymous module which is thrown away and normal load just does a file read and eval so it will share semantics with `eval`

 #### Aside: eval

-what is binding?
+    TODO

+#### Aside binding

+Objects of class `Binding` encapsulate an _execution context_ at some place in the code and store this context so you can use it again in future.

+Things that are in an _execution context_:

+* variables
+* methods
+* value of self
+* an iterator block

+* `Kernel#binding` will return a new binding that wraps up whatever execution context you are in when you called it.
-you can pass binding as an optional second arg to pry also binding.pry
+* Instances of `Binding` can be passed as a second arg to `eval` to establish an environment for evaluation

-basically wrapped load does an Module.new.instance_eval
-    so self within it will point at the anonymous module which is thrown away and normal load just does a file read and eval so it will share semantics with eval

-=> to understand load, I need to understand eval
+Pry adds a `pry` method to all bindings and when you invoke `binding.pry` you are calling it on the current execution context

 #### Aside:

 When you create a constant in global scope in ruby it is added to `Object` - it